Resurrection Monastery (Cherepovets)

-City of Cherepovets

 The monastery laid the foundation for the future city of Cherepovets with city status granted in the year 1777 by Catherine the Great.

-Church of Resurrection

 The Church of Resurrection had been completed between 1752 and 1756.
 Today, this is the oldest building in the whole city of Cherepovets.
 The church has five domes and was painted with frescoes in the year 1851.

-Abolition of the monastery

 The monastery was abolished in 1764.
-After the Russian Revolution, in 1920-1930, the church belonged to the Christian Russian Church (Обновленцы), with Ioann Maltsev as an Archpriest.
+After the Russian Revolution, in 1920–1930, the church belonged to the Christian Russian Church (Обновленцы), with Ioann Maltsev as an Archpriest.
 During World War II, the church was used as a warehouse and aircraft engine repair shop.
 The church returned to its normal services in 1946 after the war was over.